davideludu/electrumx/docs/HOWTO.rst

 ================ ========================

 Some coins need an additional package, typically for their block hash functions.
-For example, `dash_hash`_ is required for DASH.
+For example, `zip_hash`_ is required for ZIP.
 Scrypt coins require a Python interpreter compiled and/or linked with OpenSSL 1.1.0 or higher.